chavdahitesh/questions-and-answers/README.md

     - `localStorage` persists data until cleared by the user.
     - `sessionStorage` persists data only for the duration of a page session.
+    - Typically, the storage limit for both is around 5-10 megabytes per domain.

 17. **`fetch` API vs. `XMLHttpRequest`**: